By Adesola Ikulajolu

 The staff quarter housing teachers in the Molutehin/Ogunbeje community.
 Credit: Adesola Ikulajolu

-Mr. Ayenuro Kehinde, a teacher at the community primary school in Ogungbeje, narrated how he had been coping with the bad situation of the school.
-While lamenting the inadequate facilities in the primary school, he also stated that the children are also falling sick without First Aid treatment for them.
+Mr. Ayenuro Kehinde, a teacher at the community primary school in Ogungbeje, while lamenting on how he had been coping with the bad situation of the school, painted a gruesome picture of children falling sick without First Aid treatment for them.

-This reporter also visited some of the oil producing neighbouring communities: Awoye, Mese, Odofado, Obenla, Ilepete, Oju-Imole, Odu-Oretan; the situation was not far from the poor structures and sufferings experienced by staff and students add well as the challenges faced by parents.
+This reporter also visited some of the oil producing neighbouring communities: Awoye, Mese, Odofado, Obenla, Ilepete, Oju-Imole, Odu-Oretan and the situation was the same running themes: poor structures and suffering experienced by staff of these schools and students alike in addition to the challenges experienced daily by parents.

 With the poor education in Ilaje communities, it contributes to the growing number of out-of-school children.
 According to UNICEF, one in every five of the world’s out-of-school children is in Nigeria.
 Even though primary education is compulsory, over 10.5 million of the country’s children aged 5-14 years are not in school.
 In the 2020 National Budget of the Federal Republic of Nigeria, a sum of N691.07 billion was allocated to the Federal Ministry of Education.
 That constitutes about 6.7% allocation for Education out of the N10.33 trillion total budget estimate.